 Myths about Virtual Schools

-MYTH: Students who attend online schools lack socialization and social skills.
+MYTH: Students who attend online schools/ school programs lack socialization and social skills.

 FACT: Students at the Virginia Virtual Academy have the opportunity to participate in many academic and social outings.
 These outings and activities may include trips to museums, parks, clubs, and other social events.